neuralbertatech/openComp2020/README.md

 # NeurAlbertaTech: Open Competiiton 2020

 ## Project Description
 The NAT Brain Drone is a general purpose BCI classification controller that is specifically tailored to control a drone.
 This controller is fundamentally designed to be expandable and general purpose so that it can realistically control whatever you can connected to the computer.
-For more information about this project, visit its <a href="natuab.ca/drone>webpage</a> or view the submission video youtube.com.
+For more information about this project, visit its [website] (natuab.ca/drone) or view the submission video youtube.com.

 ## Requirements
 * A 16 channel OpenBCI (Cyton + Daisy)